prise-3d/Thesis-WebExpe-Django/README.md

 python manage.py createsuperuser
 ```

-You can now access `/admin/results` route with your credentials in order to download experience results.
+You can now access `/admin/results` route with your credentials in order to download experiments results.

 <hr />

 Configure your own URL prefix using `WEBEXPE_PREFIX_URL`:

 ```
-WEBEXPE_PREFIX_URL=experience python manage.py runserver
+WEBEXPE_PREFIX_URL=experiments python manage.py runserver
 ```

 or using docker:

 ```
-WEBEXPE_PREFIX_URL=experience make deploy
+WEBEXPE_PREFIX_URL=experiments make deploy
 ```

 <hr />